Header Ads

 Drink green tea

-Green tea contains antioxidant compounds such as Epigallocatechin gallate (EGCG) that has been proven to reduce histamine reactions in the body and alleviate hay fever symptoms such as a runny nose, watery eyes, and sneezing.
+Green tea contains antioxidant compound such as Epigallocatechin gallate (EGCG) that has been proven to reduce histamine reactions in the body and alleviate hay fever symptoms such as a runny nose, watery eyes, and sneezing.
 EGCG is found in most green teas as well as black tea and oolong tea.

 PM outdoor exercise

 Are you a fan of outdoor workout in the morning?
 It is time to change your schedule.
 Many plants release their pollen in the morning, which tend to fly most thickly at midday.
 In addition, most allergy sufferers experience their symptoms in the morning.
 This makes end-of-day outdoor workout the best option.
 To minimize the risk of allergy even further, consider taking up indoor workouts for a while instead.
-You can take up aerobics, yoga, or cardio.
+You can take up aerobics, yoga or cardio.

 Take some wine

 As if you needed another reason to open that bottle of wine!
 Wine is high in quercetin, an antioxidant that reduces the amount of histamine released in the body.
-With this antioxidant, a glass of wine will help you reduce allergy symptoms, especially congestion.
+With this antioxidant, wine will help you reduce allergy symptoms, especially congestion.
 Quercetin is also available in apples, onions, and berries.

 Change your clothes